hugou74130/holbertonschool-low_level_programming/README.md

 ### Prerequisites

-You need a C compiler and build tools installed on your system.
+You need an environment capable of compiling C code.

-On Ubuntu (or any Linux distribution):
+On Ubuntu (or any Linux system), simply install:

 ```bash
 sudo apt update
 sudo apt install build-essential
 ```

-This installs `gcc`, `make`, and required development libraries.
+This installs `gcc`, `make`, and the required libraries.

 ### Installing